datanav/docs/tutorial-getting-started-share.rst

   Before starting on this tutorial we suggest you complete the :doc:`Transform data tutorial <tutorial-getting-started-transform>` as we will use that data in this tutorial.

+In this last phase, we will create two pipes:

+#.
+The first pipe performs *optimistic locking*
+#.
+The second sends the data to HubSpot.

 Perform optimistic locking in Sesam
 ***********************************

-To create the first pipe in this tutorial, follow the steps below.
+The main purpose of this pipe is to perform *optimistic locking*, i.e. to make sure that there has not been any updates to an entity in HubSpot since our last import of HubSpot data to Sesam.

+This is a great feature that will ensure that we do not overwrite any HubSpot data we are not not supposed to.

+Follow the steps bellow to create the pipe with optimistic locking:

 #.
 Navigate to **Pipes**
 #.
 Click on **New pipe**
 #.
 Paste and save the configuration below
 #.
 Click **Start** to ensure your pipe runs
 #.
-Click the **Output** tab to see the result
+Click the **Output** tab to see the results

 .. code-block:: json
   :linenos: